Agriculture

 Top Agro-Based Industries - Agri Input Industry

-The agriculture input industry is another important agro-based industry in India.
+The agriculture input industry is another important Agro-based industry of India.
 These are the external resources used to promote the overall crop and livestock production.
-The use of machineries, tractors, fertilizer and pesticides, and seed processing inputs are all essential parts of the agricultural practices.
-India's agriculture contributes around 20% to the nation's economy.
+The use of machineries, tractors, fertilizer and pesticides, seed processing inputs all are essential part of the agricultural practices.

-However, many challenges are there, such as lack of agricultural equipment, crop vulnerabilities and financial constraints, which hinder the development.
-But now, India's Agri-inputs market alone boasts a significant 44-billion-dollar valuation, driven by over 5 lakh Agri-input retailers serving as vital sources for farmers.
+India’s Agri-inputs market alone boasts a significant 44 billion dollars valuation, driven by over 5 lakh Agri-input retailers serving as vital sources for farmers.

 What are the Top 10 Agriculture Companies in India?